AlienDwarf/open-meteo-dotnet/README.md

     // Output: "Weather in Tokyo: 28.1°C
 }
 ```
-### Getting Geocoding API data and reuse it for weatherforecast:
+### Getting Geocoding API data and reuse it for weather forecast:
 ```c#
 using OpenMeteo;